Achala Saptami 2026 (Saur/Rathsaptami): Sun Worship in North India for Health & Prosperity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Rituals include a pre-dawn or early-morning bath and facing east to offer Arghya to Surya with water mixed with sesame seeds and red flowers.
-Devotees may chant Aditya Hridayam or Surya Gayatri and observe simple fasting.
+Common practices include a pre-dawn or early-morning bath, facing east, and offering Arghya to Surya with water, sesame seeds, red flowers, and prayers.
+Many also chant Aditya Hridayam or Surya Gayatri, light a lamp, observe simple fasting, and undertake charity.